charityyoungblood/iOS_Apps_Notes/Programming_in_Swift.md

   - You can use a For loop in Swift on anything that has a SEQUENCE -- this includes:
     - Arrays
     - Strings
-    - Countable Range: displayed with .. and starting number
+    - Countable Range: displayed with starting index .. (for 0 start) or ... (for "including" the last index) until (including or not including) end index
         Ex: for identifier in 0..< numberOfPairsOfCards {
             let card = Card(identifier: identifier)
         }

+25. "lazy" var
+  - Since you have to initialize a variable before doing any operation on it in Swift,
+  - if you make a "lazy var" - it will not initialize UNTIL someone uses it
+  - lazy var CANNOT have a didSet {} property observer